 More information about data protection at Google Analytics can be found in the help section of Google Analytics, available here.

-Our website uses Google Conversion Tracking, operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”), to record the use of our website for statistical reasons and evaluate it for the purpose of optimising our products and services for you.
-Google AdWords sets a cookie on your computer if you are directed to our website via a Google ad.
+Our website uses Google Conversion Tracking, operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”), to record the use of our website for statistical reasons and evaluate it for the purpose of optimizing our products and services for you.
+Google Ads sets a cookie on your computer if you are directed to our website via a Google ad.

 These cookies cease to be valid after 30 days.
-If a user visits specific pages of the AdWords customer’s website and the cookie remains active, the cookie allows Google and the customer to recognise that the user clicked on the advertisement and was directed to this website.
+If a user visits specific pages of the Ads customer’s website and the cookie remains active, the cookie allows Google and the customer to recognize that the user clicked on the advertisement and was directed to this website.

 The information generated by cookies about your use of this website is transferred to a Google server in the US and stored there.
-Google complies with the data protection provisions of the EU-US Privacy Shield and is registered with the US Department of Commerce’s Privacy Shield programme.
-In addition, we have concluded a data processing agreement with Google for the use of Google AdWords.
+We have concluded a data processing agreement with Google for the use of Google Ads.
 This agreement serves to ensure that Google processes the data in compliance with the EU General Data Protection Regulation and to guarantee the rights of data subjects.

-Each AdWords customer receives a different cookie.
-This means that AdWords customers’ websites cannot be used to track cookies.
-The information collected using the conversion cookie serves to create conversion statistics for AdWords customers that have opted to use conversion tracking.
+Each Ads customer receives a different cookie.
+This means that Ads customers’ websites cannot be used to track cookies.
+The information collected using the conversion cookie serves to create conversion statistics for Ads customers that have opted to use conversion tracking.
 This enables us to determine the total number of users who have clicked on the ad and were directed to a website equipped with a conversion tracking tag.
 However, no information is received that can be used to personally identify users.

-If you prefer to opt out tracking, you can simply reject the cookie required for this purpose, for example by adjusting your browser settings to disable cookies from being set automatically.
+If you prefer to opt-out of tracking, you can simply reject the cookie required for this purpose, for example by adjusting your browser settings to disable cookies from being set automatically.
 You can also disable cookies for conversion tracking by visiting the website to disable Google ads.